Glabtan/NSDIC-HR-data-project/README.md

 - Assess salary discrepancies across various positions.
 - Identify the highest earners in each role.
 - Examine the relationship between qualifications and salaries.
- -Conduct an analysis of leave balances.
+-  Conduct an analysis of leave balances.
 - Create a streamlined HR dashboard for quick insights.